pragmaticcoders/docker-geth-dev/README.rst

      docker run --name geth -d -p 8110:8110  ethereum/client-go:test

-   Please note that the nonstandard port used for RPC server, so be sure to con configure your client accordingly.
+   Please note that the non-standard port is used for RPC server, so be sure to configure your client accordingly.

 3. Run as part of docker-compose: ::